Bryan7306/devops/README.md

-GitHub repository for Software Engineering Methods lab work.
+GitHub repository used for Software Engineering Methods lab work.